-3. You can choose Remove or toggle-off each extension.
+- You can choose to Remove or toggle off each extension.

 Can’t play downloaded & saved videos on PC, Mac, Android phone!

-If you’re unable to play video files saved on your PC, Mac or smartphone, utilize a video repair tool to troubleshoot the issue.
+If you’re unable to play video files saved on your Windows, Mac, or smartphone, utilize a video repair tool to troubleshoot the issue.
 When files are not completely downloaded or there is an interruption in the transfer process, you’re likely to encounter video playback errors.

 It’s annoying to face ‘Error loading media.
-File could not be played’ in any browser when you want to watch an important video.
-One of the above methods can help you to fix the media file error in Chrome or other browser on you computers and Android devices.
+The file could not be played in any browser when you want to watch an important video.
+One of the above methods can help you to fix the media file error in Chrome, Safari, Opera, or another browser on your computers and Android devices.